amcraig/JupyterCon2018/General Talks/Day1/VisualizingHidimBioData.md

 Previous examples are with interactive D3.js plots

-##Biological data is difficult to visualize
+## Biological data can be difficult to visualize

 Can be very high-dim
 * RNA-seq proteomics